 Overview and company history

-As we highlight in this online video platform comparison highlights, the streaming service market can be complicated and crowded.
-It can be challenging to assess features and make a smart decision–even after you do an online video platform comparison.
+As this online video platform comparison shows, the streaming service market is complicated and crowded.
+As such, it can be challenging to assess features and make a smart decision.
+And that can be true even after you do an online video platform comparison.

 Whether you want to stream live video occasionally, do regular business-related broadcasts, or anything in between, we’re here to help!
 We hope this post has helped you narrow down your OVP options.
-Also, remember that when comparing OVPs, we highly recommend taking advantage of free trials when available.
+And when comparing OVPs, we highly recommend taking advantage of free trials when possible.

-Meanwhile, if you haven’t already, you can try out our online video platform free for 30-days (no credit card required).
+Meanwhile, if you haven’t already, you can try out the Dacast online video platform free for 30-days (no credit card required).
 Just click the button below to sign up and start streaming live today!

 Thanks for reading this online video platform comparison.
 Let us know your feedback and questions in the comment section below.
 We love to hear from our readers, and we will get back to you.